Documentation

 troxy init

-Sets up Troxy on a new machine.
-Run this once per agent.
-It validates the key, asks for an agent name, patches MCP client configs, and installs the background service.
+Run once per machine.
+Validates the key, asks for an agent name, patches MCP client configs, and installs the background service.

 troxy login / logout